 Bluebeam’s best-in-class Markups List and Tool Chest helped standardize reviews by implementing digital review standards such as color schemes to indicate discipline, location, jurisdiction and so forth.
 This improved the online submittal process to streamline staff data entry and make it easier for the customers to submit and do the same, improving production times and creating more projects for the city of Las Vegas.
 “The Bluebeam website also has templates where you can download some of the more common markups, and so we implemented those, too.
 Now we have consistent and easy-to-understand markups, which make reviews faster and much easier to complete.”

 Prior to launch, the city contracted with US CAD, a Platinum-level Bluebeam Reseller to train staff on Revu.
 “They had a good trainer who came onsite and did a remote training and Q&A sessions until everybody got functional.
-Now we have some lead people in every department that know this system and can teach others how to get going a trainer for small group sessions,” recounts Palomo.
+Now we have some lead people in every department that know this system and can teach others how to get going with a trainer for small group sessions,” recounts Palomo.
 Staff and plan reviewers also leveraged the many Bluebeam YouTube videos and tutorials offered on-demand, as well as the Bluebeam Tech Support search bar on the Bluebeam website.

 The Power of Revu (And Serendipity Too)